 While supplements like these are available over-the-counter, it’s still best to speak with your veterinarian before giving them to your dog.
 They are generally quite safe but can have a negative effect when used in the wrong situations or at the wrong doses.

 Joint supplements often contain several active ingredients (glucosamine, chondroitin sulfate, MSM, ASU, and hyaluronic acid, for example) that can protect and heal cartilage, improve the amount and quality of joint fluid, and reduce inflammation and pain.
 Veterinarians also often recommend that dogs with arthritis or other joint problems take omega-3 fatty acids or vitamin E because they can further reduce inflammation.

 But keep in mind that supplements, including joint supplements, usually work best in combination with other forms of treatment.
-For arthritis, this might include other dietary supplements, weight management, anti-inflammatory and pain-relieving medications, acupuncture, therapeutic laser treatments, massage, physical rehabilitation, stem cell therapy, platelet rich plasma injections, and surgery.
+For arthritis, this might include other dietary supplements, weight management, anti-inflammatory and pain-relieving medications, acupuncture, therapeutic laser treatments, massage, physical rehabilitation, stem cell therapy, platelet-rich plasma injections, and surgery.
 Your veterinarian can recommend just the right combination of treatments based on your dog’s unique situation.

 Dogs should get just what they need, no more and no less.
 For example, dogs who have been diagnosed with zinc-responsive dermatosis should be on a zinc supplement, not a multivitamin that contains zinc as well as a laundry list of other vitamins and minerals.

 And again, never give your dog vitamins or other supplements designed for people without first talking to your vet.
-This can't be stressed enough: Human nutrient requirements are different from canine nutrient requirements.
+This can't be stressed enough: human nutrient requirements are different from canine nutrient requirements.

 Your veterinarian can recommend trusted supplements from reputable manufacturers.
-Also, look for products that are labeled with the National Animal Supplements Council (NASC) Quality Seal.
+Also, look for products that are labeled with the National Animal Supplements Council's (NASC) Quality Seal.
 The NASC is a nonprofit industry group that sets standards for pet products.

-So don’t delay.
+So don’t delay!
 Talk to your veterinarian if you think your dog could benefit from supplements of any kind.